IzzulGod-Ai/Sorach1o-Chatbot/README.md

 5. Open a Pull Request

 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the LICENSE file for details.

----

-Developed by [Izzul God] | [Your Website/GitHub Profile](https://github.com/yourusername)